- Mayor: "We hope the killers are caught before any more people are lost"

 The county sheriff's office brought in the FBI and the Texas Rangers to help with the investigation.

-McLelland was an Army veteran who later earned a master's in psychology and became a psychologist for the Texas Department of Mental Health and Mental Retardation, the district attorney's website
+McLelland was an Army veteran who later earned a master's in psychology and became a psychologist for the Texas Department of Mental Health and Mental Retardation, the district attorney's website said.

 He was raised in the small town of Wortham, Texas, where his parents had a ranch.
 He joined the Army after attending the University of Texas and spent 23 years in the service.